Improved exclusion limit for light dark matter from $e^+e^-$ annihilation in NA64

-The full detection efficiencies are summarized in Table~\ref{tab:efficiency}.
-The decrease seen for 2017 and 2018 runs is due to the significant higher beam intensity corresponding to these periods, of about $5.5 \cdot 10^6$ e$^-$/spill (2017) and $7 \cdot 10^6$ e$^-$/spill (2018), compared to $3.7 \cdot 10^6$ e$^-$/spill for 2016.
+The results are summarized in Table I. Although the different procedures used to determine them for the 2016 and the 2017/2018 datasets does not allow for a direct comparison, taking into account all effects the overall efficiency for the high-intensity periods, of about $5.5 \cdot 10^6$ e$^-$/spill (2017) and $7 \cdot 10^6$ e$^-$/spill (2018), compared to $3.7 \cdot 10^6$ e$^-$/spill for 2016, is approximately 10$\%$ lower, mostly due to pile-up effects.
 The efficiencies uncertainties account for effects that are the same between the original $\Apr$-strahlung only analysis and this work.
 These include the uncertainty associated with the trigger, the tracking, the SRD, the VETO, and the HCAL subsystem, and to the corrections due to pile-up.
 The dominant uncertainty factor, of the order of $10\%$, was associated to the difference between the predicted and the measured dimuon signal yield.
 To further account for the significantly different $E_{\Apr}$ distribution associated to the $\Apr-$strahlung and $e^+e^-$annihilation processes, we computed separately, for the latter channel, the systematic uncertainty associated with a possible shift in the ECAL absolute energy scale, by means of Monte Carlo simulations, evaluating the corresponding signal efficiency curve as a function of the ECAL threshold $E_{ECAL}^{THR}$ ($E_{ECAL}^{THR}=E_0-E_{miss}^{CUT}$).
 To properly sample the $\Apr$ production, for this study we lowered $E^{prod}_{cut}$ to 20 GeV.
 The obtained result is shown in Fig.~\ref{fig2}.
 As expected, the steepest curve is seen for $m_\Apr \simeq 225$ MeV, since in this case the resonant energy corresponds to the nominal 50 GeV ECAL missing energy threshold.
-Assuming, conservatively, a $3\%$ uncertainty on the ECAL energy scale, i.e. a $\pm 1.5$ GeV variation of $E_{ECAL}^{THR}$, we estimated a $\simeq 35\%$ uncertainty on the signal efficiency at this mass value, already dropping to $1.5\%$ for $m_\Apr=250$ MeV.
-For comparison, the smoother $\Apr$ energy distribution for radiative emission results to a systematic uncertainty of 6.4$\%$ for $m_\Apr=225$ MeV.
+The uncertainty on the ECAL energy scale is mostly due to short-term fluctuations within individual SPS spills of the ECAL PMTs gain that are not corrected for in the calibration procedure.
+This effect was quantified using data collected during the 2018 high-intensity run period with the ``open-trigger'' configuration, tracking the position of the 100 GeV deposition peak as a function of the event time relative to the beginning of the spill, and found to be approximately 3$\%$.
+This corresponds to a $\pm 1.5$ GeV variation of $E^{THR}_{ECAL}$ that translates to a $\simeq35\%$ uncertainty on the signal efficiency at this mass value, already dropping to $1.5\%$ for $m_\Apr = 250$ MeV.
 A similar procedure, applied to the ECAL preshower threshold, showed that the corresponding signal efficiency was approximately $100\%$ with negligible systematic uncertainty.